marcusfrdk/tomlval/README.md

 ##### Customizing The Default Callbacks

-For some people, it might not be the best option to return an error message, and instead some other value might be preferred or even a more verbose error message.
-In this case, the `on_missing` and `on_type_mismatch` callbacks are changed:
+For some people, it might not be the best option to return an error message, and instead some other value might be preferred or you might want a more verbose error message.
+In this case, the `on_missing` and `on_type_mismatch` callbacks can be changed changed:

 ```py
 from tomlval import TOMLValidator